a12x/a12x.github.io/_posts/2013-12-19-how-playing-tic-tac-toe-saved-my-startup.markdown

 }
 {% endhighlight %}

 Looks good!
-Now its time to put all these functions to use.
-Lets see which moves lead to a guaranteed loss in a few situations.
+Now it's time to put all these functions to use.
+Let's see which moves lead to a guaranteed loss in a few situations.

 {% highlight c++ %}
 //O's turn